 The AID12 subfield is 2045, the STA supports the UL OFDMA-based random access procedure (see 27.5.5 (UL OFDMA-based random access (UORA))), and the STA is not associated with the AP.

 The CS Required subfield in the Trigger frame is 1 and the UL MU CS condition described in 27.5.3.5 (UL MU CS mechanism) indicates the medium is idle, or the CS Required subfield in a Trigger frame is 0.

-[11319]
+[11319]UL MU Disable subfield was not set to 1 in the most recent OM Control subfield (if any) sent by the STA to the AP (see 27.8.3).

 TGax Editor: Please delete the 5th paragraph of this section as follows:

-If both conditions are not met, then the STA shall not transmit an HE TB PPDU.

 TGax Editor: Please modify the 7th paragraph of this section as follows: